 Although stay-at-home and quarantine measures carried out by many countries have actually strengthened online shopping activities as more consumers stay home and shop online to meet their needs.
-In the past two to three weeks, we have found out that many store owners have chosen to temporarily pause their online business until the pandemic situations have improved.
+In the past two to three weeks, we have found out that many store owners have chose to temporarily pause their online business until the pandemic situations have improved.

 If you are one of those owners who are considering closing your shop, we want to share a few precautions we believe you should take first in order to avoid any potential nasty surprises when you decide to get started again.

 5 Things to Pay Attention Before Closing your Shopify Online Store